 The Wintershall plays are performed to over 35,000 people a year.
 They were written by Peter Hutley (and originally produced by him) and have been performed since 1989.

 The Life of Christ is performed every June at Wintershall with a cast of over 100, attracting thousands of people, many of them school children.
-The Nativity is performed at Wintershall in and around Holly Barn attracting 6,000 visitors each December.
+The Nativity is performed at Wintershall in and around Holly Barn attracting over 4,000 visitors each December.
 It featured on the BBC’s Songs of Praise in 1996 and again in 2004.
 In 2013, the Nativity was performed in the BBC’s Broadcasting House Piazza in London to critical acclaim.

 In 2010, Wintershall brought the Passion of Jesus play to Trafalgar Square as a gift to the people of London.
 This has been performed ever since, with two performances on each Good Friday and an estimated audience of 20,000 each year.
 On Easter Saturday, there are two further performances in Guildford town centre.